Clobazam: Common

+Common side effects include sedation, drooling, constipation, headaches, trembling hands, digestive problems, low blood pressure, dry mouth, nausea, addiction, physical and psychological dependence.

 Warnings and precautions

 In December 2013, the FDA added warnings to the label for clobazam, that it can cause serious skin reactions, Stevens–Johnson syndrome, and toxic epidermal necrolysis, especially in the first eight weeks of treatment.